Betty Holzendorf

-Betty S. Holzendorf is an American former politician from Florida.
+Betty Smith Holzendorf (April 5, 1939 – February 29, 2024) served in the Florida Senate (1992–2002) and was selected as Democratic Leader Pro Tempore in 1998.
 She served four years in the Florida House of Representatives and 10 years in the Florida Senate.

 Life and career

-Holzendorf graduated from Edward Waters College and the University of North Florida, both in Jacksonville.
+Holzendorf was born in Jacksonville on April 5, 1939.
+She graduated from Edward Waters College and the University of North Florida, both in Jacksonville.
+She married King Holzendorf who served as a city councilman in Jacksonville.

 In the 1960s she was an administrative aide to mayor Jake Godbold.

-She married King Holzendorf who served as a city councilman in Jacksonville.
-One of their sons was convicted of mortgage fraud.

-She was defeated in 2003 in a race for the Mayor of Jacksonville.
+Holzendorf was defeated in 2003 in a race for the Mayor of Jacksonville.
 The Jacksonville Daily Record interviewed her during her mayoral campaign.

-Betty Holzendorf Drive In Jacksonville is named for her.
+Holzendorf died on February 29, 2024, at the age of 84.
+Betty Holzendorf Drive In Jacksonville is named in her honor.